EPD279 - Distribution system design - general requirements

 EPD259 - Generation connected to the Electricity North West distribution network

 Customer protection will generally be allowed, including that required in compliance with ER G59/1, to trip the distribution metering circuit breaker at the connection interface.
 Synchronizing on this circuit breaker will not be allowed.
-If for some reason the nature of the customers' system or protection indicates a relatively arduous duty, we may insist on the customer installing his own circuit breaker to protect his system.
+If for some reason the nature of the customer's system or protection indicates a relatively arduous duty, we may insist on the customer installing their own circuit breaker to protect their system.
 Metering circuit breakers will be selected from their standard specifications for ground mounted circuit breakers: pole mounted circuit breakers will not be used for this duty.

-The Electricity North West specification for the construction of single circuit 132kV lines on wood poles is the ENA Technical Specification 4350 (Specification for single circuit overhead lines on wood poles for use 132KV).
+Our specification for the construction of single circuit 132kV lines on wood poles is the Energy Networks Association Technical Specification 4350 (specification for single circuit overhead lines on wood poles for use 132KV).

-For information on how to get copies of these documents visit the documentation page.
+For information on how to get copies of these documents click below.